PHOTO: The 1961 UCLA football team that won the AAWU title to earn a Rose Bowl berth.

 Murray didn’t bring down a government with his 1961 Alabama stories, but he set back a segregationist coach.
 He exposed Bryant’s ’s plot and credited the courage of UCLA students and players to challenge Bryant.

 If not for Murray’s stories, Hamilton doesn’t meet resistance and likely extends Bryant’s wish for an Alabama invitation.
-Another way to put it, though, what if Burt Hooten had not spoken of Ohio State and Minnesota possibly declining a Rose Bowl bid?
+Another way to put it, though, what if Ken Hooten had not spoken of Ohio State and Minnesota possibly declining a Rose Bowl bid?
 The prospect spurred the reaction at UCLA and then Murray’s attention.
 That’s another reason to think Bryant would have gained his desired bid.

 And finally, the unanswered question that no doubt would have generated the most humorous response: What would have been Murray’s reaction to Bryant and his apologists years later casting Murray as the bad guy?